nicholaswmin/fsm/README.md

 Despite it's simple design, this FSM is designed & intended for production use.

-In addition to an extensive test suite, it places a lot of emphasis in catching as many issues as possible at *construction-time*, rather than *run-time*.
+In addition to an extensive test suite, it emphasizes catching issues at *construction-time*, rather than *run-time*.

-As a result, the constructor arguments are (fairly) strictly validated.
+As a result, constructor arguments are strictly validated.
 The validation errors contain descriptive error messages.

 For example: